danielsaidi/AppIconKit/README.md

 > Make sure to enable `Include All App Icon Assets` in the app Info.plist for the app to be able to pick icons.
 You must add an `.imageset` and an `.appiconset` for each icon, since SwiftUI can't render `.appiconset`s and the OS can't use `.imageset`s as app icon.

 ## Documentation

 The online [documentation][Documentation] has more information, articles, code examples, etc.

 ## Demo Application

 The `Demo` folder has a demo app that lets you explore the library and try changing the app icon.

+## Support My Work

+Maintaining my various [open-source tools][OpenSource] takes significant time and effort.
+You can [become a sponsor][Sponsors] to help me dedicate more time to creating, maintaining, and improving these projects.
+Every contribution, no matter the size, makes a real difference in keeping these tools free and actively developed.
+Thank you for considering!

 ## Contact